 In the previous overview of Matsumoto’s work, I cited artist Ueda Toshiko and scholar-curator Ueda Shizue, who have both pointed out that Matsumoto was aiming for something different from the usual run of shōjo imagery and characterization.
 The stereotypical features of prewar girls’ culture – same-sex relationships, wispy eroticism, sentimentality, longing, fragile beauty, urban chic, sports as a kind of fashion show, a fascination with Paris le mode – none of these define Clover.
 “This situation,” writes Natsume Fusanosuke, noting the same, “brings up interesting questions with regards to the relationship with girl readers.
 It is often said that prewar shōjo magazines, in contrast to the focus on risshin shusse [success in the world] in shōnen magazines, were focused on propagating the ideology of ryōsai kenbo [good wife, wise mother].
 That might have been generally the case, but the girls depicted by Matsumoto take the initiative to act, solve problems, and transcend differences between male and female.
 It may be that this model never became mainstream because it was unpopular, yet it stands as an example for girls to take initiative.”
 Natsume cites Ueda’s Harbin-set Fuichin-san (1957-62) as an example of “tomboy heroes” that were inspired by Matsumoto’s example (Ueda was Matsumoto’s student).
 To this comparison, one should add two things.
 First, like Clover, Fuichin is a tomboy into adolescence, beyond the point which boyish behavior is typically thought of as natural and unthreatening in girls.
 Second, unlike Fuichin, Clover goes a step beyond boyish behavior by shedding recognizably feminine clothing.

 What to make of this?
 One naturally thinks of the Takarazuka Revue, which at the time was still all-girl, whereas now it is made up of adult women.
 Takarazuka, as is well known, has been a central part of shōjo culture since the 1930s.
 However, Clover is not a Takarazuka type otokoyaku (male role).
 She might be a hero whose costume, physical movements, and behavior are inspired by male precedents, but there is no question of her gender.
 She is female.
 Though Takarazuka otokoyaku had, at the time, only recently begun cutting their hair and wearing wigs, they did tie their hair back or stuff it under their hats.
 Clover, meanwhile, lets her locks fly even when in costume.
 This begs a series of questions: Would Clover’s costume have been read as male in the 1930s?
 Would this have been seen at the time as an example of cross-dressing, as most scholars assume under the influence of Ribbon Knight?
-Or was that costume androgynous and alien enough to be free of immediate gender associations?
+Or was Clover's costume androgynous and alien enough to be free of immediate gender associations?
 I cannot recall any Robin Hood boys’ manga from this period, though there are some during the Occupation.
 Could it be that Fairbanks’ prancing Robin Hood in tights made more sense as a female hero in prewar Japan?
 In Matsumoto’s prior illustration work, girls and young women are almost always in conventional feminine dress.
 Only in a few cases do they even wear slacks.
 His Walter Crane-inspired illustrations for Hans Christen Andersen stories always show girls in dresses, wraps, or other hanging garments.
 Still, could there have been in young woman’s fashion a place for this kind of get-up – if not as actual street wear, then perhaps as an androgynous ideal?

 Rather than Takarazuka, I think the relevant comparison is between Clover and new models of Japanese womanhood.
 Matsumoto’s manga appears at the tail end of an important era in Japanese feminism.
-“It was at this time,” writes Barbara Sato about the mid 1910s in her book the The New Japanese Woman (2003), “that the notorious ‘new woman’ (atarashii onna), a woman who transgressed social boundaries and questioned her dependence on men, started to pose a threat to gender relations.”
+“It was at this time,” writes Barbara Sato about the mid 1910s in her book The New Japanese Woman (2003), “that the notorious ‘new woman’ (atarashii onna), a woman who transgressed social boundaries and questioned her dependence on men, started to pose a threat to gender relations.”
 In the 1920s, the decade in which American-type fashion, entertainment, and consumerism came to define Japanese modernism, and the decade in which Matsumoto became a contributing member to the visual culture of Japanese femininity, there were primarily three types of “new woman” circulating.
 According to Sato, these were “the bobbed-haired, short-skirted modern girl (modan gāru); the self-motivated housewife (shufu); and the rational, extroverted professional working woman (shokugyō fujin).”
 Of these three, Matsumoto, as an artist working for girls’ magazines, only had direct professional experience with representations of the first.
 Indeed, “modern girls” of various sorts (even a Chinese moga) do often appear in his manga and illustration work from the late 20s and early 30s.
 Yet while the moga suffered heavy criticism from both ends of the political spectrum – they were consumerist, sycophantic of French and American fashion, hedonistic and self-centered, promiscuous dress and behavior, obsession with the new in fashion and entertainment, disinterest in social change beyond those that impacted her private liberties – Matsumoto’s representations are decidedly unthreatening and sympathetic.

 While scholars like Sato see the moga as a new and unconventional but ultimately conservative phenomenon – steering the gains of Meiji and Taishō era feminism into the relatively harmless arena of fashion and shopping – the late Miriam Silverberg has argued that this traditional view of the moga mistakes sensational representations in the mass media and entertainment for the real thing.
 The modern girl herself was instead at the avant-garde of “the history of working militant Japanese women.”
 Her breaking with norms of female modesty in both the sexual and consumer spheres coincided with the expansion of women’s legal rights in Japan as pertains to marriage, divorce, child custody, and property.
 This was also an era in which women became increasingly involved in professional organizations, as well as in social movements relating to labor, tenancy, and consumer rights.
 Not only did “modern girls” participate in these activities, says Silverberg, they also extended the fight into everyday life, into the streets, train cars, offices, and cafes of the city.
 While I am not convinced of the moga’s essential “militancy,” I think Silverberg’s take is valuable, in that it foregrounds what a sympathetic eye might see in, and imaginatively construct out of, the “modern girl” type, the facts of her living embodiment aside.